Kerala Itinerary - 7 Days

 Kerala Itinerary – Day 1: Kochi – Munnar

 Reach Kochi (Cochin) and leave straightaway for Munnar.
 The drive will take about 4 hours and you can enjoy the scenic views en route.
+The roads are extremely well maintained, so you won’t have to worry about a bumpy ride.
 There are waterfalls and Spice gardens on the way and you can stop there if you have the time.
 Munnar is famous for its quaint waterfalls, pristine valleys, blankets of mist, and rolling tea plantations.
-The charming hill station is just perfect to have a relaxing evening and admiring the spectacular panoramic views.
+The charming hill station is just perfect for having a relaxing evening and admiring the spectacular panoramic views.

 Kerala Itinerary – Day 2: Munnar